Hemothorax Treatment & Management

 Drainage in patients with coagulopathy

 Although not contraindicated, drainage of hemothorax or any pleural effusion in an individual with a coagulopathy should be performed with great care.
 This group includes patients receiving anticoagulation therapy and those with significant liver disease or inherited coagulation factor deficiencies.
-Normalization of coagulation function by cessation of anticoagulants and/or correction of factor deficiencies using appropriate blood products, if necessary, should be initiated prior to a drainage procedure, if possible.
+Normalization of coagulation function by cessation of anticoagulants or correction of factor deficiencies using appropriate blood products, if necessary, should be initiated before a drainage procedure, if possible.

 Needle aspiration should not be performed if clotting deficiencies are present.
 Rather, tube thoracostomy should be used, with the ability to visualize and control any chest wall bleeding that is encountered.
 If necessary, in individuals requiring long-term anticoagulant therapy, this medication can be resumed 8-12 hours after the thoracostomy has been completed.